From Ballotpedia - Reading time: 10 min

 Incumbent: The incumbent heading into the election was Cynthia Lummis (R), who was first elected in 2008.

-Wyoming has a single At-Large Congressional District, which is made up of the entire state.
+As of the 2010 redistricting cycle, Wyoming had a single At-Large Congressional District, which was made up of the entire state.

 Heading into the November 4 election, the Republican Party held the one congressional seat from Wyoming.